pulp-platform/cheshire/docs/tg/index.md

 ## External Targets

 For integration into other SoCs, Cheshire may be included either as a Bender dependency or Git submodule.
-The use of Bender for dependency management is strongly encouraged.

 For further information and best pratices, see [SoC Integration](integr.md).